-The Housing Ombudsman effective from 1 April 2024, under the Social Housing (Regulation) Act 2023, has powers to help complainants experiencing poor service and complaints handling.
-The powers include Complaint Handling Failure Orders and the power to carry out wider investigation where there is evidence of 'a systemic failing'.
+The Housing Ombudsman has significant new powers to help complainants experiencing poor service and complaints handling.
+The powers include the introduction of Complaint Handling Failure Orders and the power to carry out wider investigation where there is evidence of 'a systemic failing'.